United States congressional staff edits to Wikipedia: Kavanaugh hearings

 In September 2018, an anonymous editor from Congress posted the personal information of several Republican senators in their articles, leading to CongressEdits, a bot which posts edits to Wikipedia from IP addresses located in Congressional offices, being banned from Twitter.
 A former Democratic staffer named Jackson Cosko was arrested and eventually convicted for the doxxing; he had worked as a systems administrator for senator Maggie Hassan (D-NH) and had been fired before the incident, used a colleague's key to sneak into the office, install keylogging software, and collect the personal information on senators.
 He was arrested, charged with 7 crimes, and eventually convicted in the court case United States of America v.
 Jackson A. Cosko.
 Cosko was sentenced to four years in prison.
 On September 27, the for "Devil's Triangle" was edited from a House of Representatives IP address to describe it as a drinking game, matching the testimony of Kavanaugh.

 Congressional edits

 The Wikimedia system has responded in at least three ways to questionable edits.
 The most obvious response is case-by-case, based on the "watch" button at the top of each article: A user who sets that switch can get emails when that article is changed.
 Another is an occasional (usually temporary) block.
-At least some of these are documented in Wikipedia:Congressional staffer edits.

-For edits from IP addresses associated with the US Congress, Ed Summers also created a Twitter feed to notify the world of any changes made from those addresses: @congressedits was an automated Twitter account from 2014 to 2018 that tweeted anonymous changes to Wikipedia articles that originated from IP addresses belonging to the United States Congress.
+At least some of these are documented in Wikipedia.
+For edits from IP addresses associated with the US Congress, Ed Summers also created a Twitter feed to notify the world of any changes made from those addresses. @congressedits was an automated Twitter account from 2014 to 2018 that tweeted anonymous changes to Wikipedia articles that originated from IP addresses belonging to the United States Congress.
+Prior to the Twitter feed, the best information about what congressional staffers were editing was found in the present article on US Congressional staff edits to Wikipedia and in the Wikipedia project page for congressional staffer edits, both of which are manually updated.
 The changes were presumed to have been made by the staffs of US elected representatives and senators.

-Prior to the Twitter feed, the best information about what congressional staffers were editing was found in the present article on US Congressional staff edits to Wikipedia and in the Wikipedia project page for congressional staffer edits, both of which are manually updated.